Reducing Predictive Feature Suppression in Resource-Constrained Contrastive Image-Caption Retrieval: Method

-As discussed in Section~\ref{sec:intro}, a strong decoder will mainly rely on the learned language model and language patterns to decode the input sequence~\cite{lu2021less}.
+As discussed in Section~\ref{sec:intro}, a strong decoder will mainly rely on the learned language model and language patterns to decode the input sequence~\citep{lu2021less}.
 This implies that the input sequence can be decoded correctly while mainly ignoring $\vect{z}_{\mathcal{C}j}^{i}$, especially when $t$ is large.
-Therefore, decoding the caption sequence in the input space is not guaranteed to reduce shortcut features.
+Therefore, decoding the caption sequence in the input space is not guaranteed to reduce predictive feature suppression.